NeshanMaps/neshan-android-guidelines/AndroidGuidelines.md

 * `@Override`: The @Override annotation __must be used__ whenever a method overrides the declaration or implementation from a super-class.
 For example, if you use the @inheritdocs Javadoc tag, and derive from a class (not an interface), you must also annotate that the method @Overrides the parent class's method.

 * `@SuppressWarnings`: The @SuppressWarnings annotation should only be used under circumstances where it is impossible to eliminate a warning.
 If a warning passes this "impossible to eliminate" test, the @SuppressWarnings annotation must be used, so as to ensure that all warnings reflect actual problems in the code.
+And you __must__ wirte a comment about why you supressed a warning.

 More information about annotation guidelines can be found [here](http://source.android.com/source/code-style.html#use-standard-java-annotations).